Skip to Main Content

 Italian fine dining wine lists divide roughly into two schools.
 The first is the comprehensive national or international cellar, exemplified by addresses like Le Calandre in Rubano or Enrico Bartolini in Milan, where depth and range are the signal of seriousness.
 The second is the regionally anchored list that uses wines from the immediate area as a primary argument.
 Abbruzzino's list, shaped by the Abbruzzino family's documented interest in Calabrian producers, does the latter: one section is dedicated entirely to local labels, with a separate section covering the rest of Italy and wines from further afield.

 Calabrian wine has its own identity worth understanding in this context.
-The region's dominant red varieties , Gaglioppo in Cirò, Nerello Cappuccio, Magliocco Dolce , produce wines with high tannin, significant alcohol, and ageing potential that is genuinely underexplored relative to southern Italian regions with more international recognition.
+The region's dominant red varieties, Gaglioppo in Cirò, Nerello Cappuccio, Magliocco Dolce, produce wines with high tannin, significant alcohol, and ageing potential that is genuinely underexplored relative to southern Italian regions with more international recognition.
 A list with a full section dedicated to these producers serves as useful education alongside the meal, particularly for visitors arriving without prior knowledge of Calabrian viticulture.

 Service, Front of House, and the Family Structure

 The front-of-house operation at the Catanzaro address is overseen by Antonio and Rosa Abbruzzino, the chef's parents, and the combination of warmth and professionalism that OAD's assessors note is consistent with what family-run rooms at this level tend to produce when the family is genuinely present rather than nominally attached.
 This is a different register from the formally choreographed service at three-Michelin-star addresses like Atelier Moessmer Norbert Niederkofler in Brunico or Reale in Castel di Sangro.
-The tone here is closer to informed hospitality , engaged and knowledgeable, but not ceremonial.
+The tone here is closer to informed hospitality, engaged and knowledgeable, but not ceremonial.
 That quality tends to make tasting menu formats feel less pressured, particularly for guests who find long formal dinners more exhausting than enjoyable.

 Catanzaro and the Wider Calabrian Table

-Abbruzzino occupies the leading of a thin but genuine fine dining tier in Calabria.
+Abbruzzino occupies the best of a thin but genuine fine dining tier in Calabria.
 Within the region, Barbieri in Altomonte and De' Minimi in Tropea represent other addresses working with Calabrian ingredients at a serious level, though the regional context differs between a coastal town and a hilltop village.
 Catanzaro itself provides limited competition at equivalent ambition, which makes Abbruzzino the clear reference point for the provincial capital.
-For itinerary building across the south, it pairs logically with Quattro Passi in Marina del Cantone and Uliassi in Senigallia as examples of regional Italian cooking at the leading of its respective geography, each drawing from a distinct coastal or inland tradition.
+For itinerary building across the south, it pairs logically with Quattro Passi in Marina del Cantone and Uliassi in Senigallia as examples of regional Italian cooking at the top of its respective geography, each drawing from a distinct coastal or inland tradition.
 For a fuller picture of where to eat, drink, and stay while in the city, our full Catanzaro restaurants guide, Catanzaro hotels guide, Catanzaro bars guide, Catanzaro wineries guide, and Catanzaro experiences guide cover the broader territory.
 Casa Perbellini 12 Apostoli in Verona offers a useful northern counterpoint for those comparing how Italian kitchens at this level handle tradition and contemporary reinterpretation in very different regional frameworks.

 Planning Your Visit